brendanwliu/lyft_lidar/README.md

 ![first epoch](https://github.com/brendanwliu/lyft_lidar/blob/master/aux_files/images/UNet_epoch_1_1.png)

-THe first image is the error between the predicted values and the ground truth, with red being false positives.
+The first image is the error between the predicted values and the ground truth, with red being false positives.
 We can also see that there seems to be no fourth image, thats because our net thinks everything is an object, causing the rediculous false positive rate.

 After 25 epochs, we can see that the model has converged more and the mean error is a lot less of 0.02: